MakoStrwlkr/makostrwlkr.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my webpage!
-I am an undergraduate at the University of Toronto, studying computer science and maths, plus dabbling in physics occassionally.
-I am interested in quantum computing (Hamiltonian simulation and quantum information), theoretical computer science (hardness of approximation and complexity theory) and related areas of mathematics (operator algebras and discrete mathematics).
+I am an incoming graduate student at the [Department of Combinatorics & Optimisation](https://uwaterloo.ca/combinatorics-and-optimization), at the [University of Waterloo](https://uwaterloo.ca/), supervised by [Prof. Lap Chi Lau](https://cs.uwaterloo.ca/~lapchi/), where I will be working on spectral graph theory.

+My other interests include applications of operator algebras to theoretical CS, quantum information theory, and coding theory.
+I previously completed my H.BS. from the University of Toronto, studying computer science, mathematics, and physics, where I focused on quantum algorithms.
 Feel free to reach out, as I am always eager to learn more!

 In my free time, I like to play chess (check out [my opening study](https://lichess.org/study/EOAymW9A)!) or [shogi](https://lishogi.org/@/makostrwlkr).